 Building and sidewalk conditions are fair.
-The District features several vintage 1950's-era buildings dating from the community's initial phase of urbanization.
-These buildings-15931 E. 14th Street (Aaaftab Medical Center), 16338 E. 14th Street (Tom Eplin's Automotive Center), and 16378 E. 14th Street (Ashland Professional Center) -offer unique opportunities for branding and marketing.
-Recent improvements to the streetscape along E. 14th Street, including the landscaped median and street trees, should be extended further south to Misison Blvd.
-Improvements to building façades and the addition of benches, additional pedestrian crossings, and street lighting will benefit the District by creating a safer, more attractive place to work, live, and shop.
+The District features vintage 1950's-era buildings dating from the community's initial phase of urbanization, such as 15931 E. 14th Street (Aaaftab Medical Center), which offer unique opportunities for branding and marketing.
+Recent improvements to the streetscape along E. 14th Street, including the landscaped median and street trees, should be extended further south to Mission Blvd.
+Improvements to building facades and the addition of benches, additional pedestrian crossings, and street lighting will benefit the District by creating a safer, more attractive place to work, live, and shop.